brthor/qlora-multi-gpu/README.md

 This repo supports the paper "QLoRA: Efficient Finetuning of Quantized LLMs", an effort to democratize access to LLM research.

+**Note:** This repo was forked from the original QLoRA repo to provide enhanced multi-GPU support.
+Please see the example notebook in the `examples/` folder of this repo for instructions on how to run multi-GPU finetuning.

 QLoRA uses [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for quantization and is integrated with Hugging Face's [PEFT](https://github.com/huggingface/peft) and [transformers](https://github.com/huggingface/transformers/) libraries.
 QLoRA was developed by members of the [University of Washington's UW NLP group](https://twitter.com/uwnlp?s=20).